ianrastall/text-utils/books/ada/book-ada-02.md

 type Currency is delta 0.01 digits 15;
 Amount : Currency := 0.01 + 0.02;
 Put_Line (Currency'Image (Amount)); -- Outputs 0.03 exactly

+This precision holds because the chosen `delta` (0.01) is exactly representable for a decimal fixed-point type.
+More broadly, Ada keeps fixed-point arithmetic exact when the `delta` matches the representation rules for the category—powers of ten for decimal fixed point or powers of two for ordinary fixed point.
+Otherwise, the language applies well-defined rounding rather than silently losing track of precision.
 ```

 **Fixed-Point vs. Floating-Point**: Ada distinguishes between two types of